rycus86/githooks/docs/git_hooks_install.md

 ### Synopsis

 Installs the Githooks run wrappers into the current repository.

-git hooks install [--global]

 If the `--global` flag is given, it executes the installation globally, including the hook templates for future repositories.

 ```
 git hooks install [flags]